-- Convene a data summit with your finance technology team and those responsible for master data management.
+What to do - Convene a data summit with your finance technology team and those responsible for master data management.
 Ask for a review of the quality of data needed for critical business analysis. - Identify areas where there's a pressing need for improvement.
 You may not really care about this now, but when you eventually do care (and you will), you're going to care a whole lot.
+Automation and cognitive will make it easier to get the work done, but it's still going to be hard and tedious.